Scottie Pippen: Legacy

 Several NBA players, including Jordan, Jason Kidd, and Karl Malone have placed Pippen in their all-time starting lineups.

 In order to commemorate the 20th anniversary of their first NBA Championship in 1991, the Chicago Bulls organization honored the 1991 Chicago Bulls Championship team in a ceremony during halftime of a game versus the Utah Jazz on March 12, 2011.
 Pippen and Michael Jordan both attended and participated in the celebration, where they were reunited with their former teammates John Paxson, Horace Grant, Stacey King, Craig Hodges, Will Perdue, Scott Williams, Cliff Levingston, Dennis Hopson and Assistant Coach Johnny Bach.
 Former head coach Phil Jackson did not participate but gave a speech via a video message.
 Former Bulls' broadcaster Jim Durham emceed the halftime ceremony.

-On March 17, 2011, the Chicago Bulls organization announced that they would honor Pippen with a bronze statue which will be placed inside of the Bulls' home arena, the United Center.
+On March 17, 2011, the Chicago Bulls organization announced that they would honor Pippen with a bronze statue to be placed inside of the Bulls' home arena, the United Center.
 He expressed his gratitude by saying: "Words really can't express my feelings.
 It's something you dream of as a kid growing up, but you can never foresee those childhood fantasies becoming reality.
 You see statues of individuals who have done great things and made their mark on history, but as a basketball player, you never really think about arriving at this point.
 It's an amazing honor for the Chicago Bulls to do this for me."
 The statue was unveiled on April 7, 2011, during a halftime ceremony of a game between the Chicago Bulls and the Boston Celtics.